 The AELP Higher Level Skills SIG aims to create a forum in which members can consider the opportunities available to providers wishing to develop a portfolio of provision at higher or degree level.
 The meetings will also capture the views and common interest of members already involved in the development and delivery of provision at this level that can help to inform AELP’s view on key policy issues.

 An update from AELP's Chief Executive, Mark Dawe on key issues arising over the past month.
 This month's agenda will comprise: 1.
 Outcomes of party conferences 2.
 Apprenticeship reforms update 3.
 IfA funding band review 4.
 Education select committee recommendations 5.
 Standards and EPA 6.
 AEB procurement update 7.
 AELP Autumn Conference 2018 8.
 Q&As Sponsored by CognAssist.

 Logistics and Transport Sector Forum

 The aims of the Logistics and Transport Sector Forum is to capture the views and common interest of members involved in the development and delivery of skills and or employability provision in the logistics and supply chain industry across all levels.
 The agenda will focus on topical and key issues of the day e.g. apprenticeship and traineeship funding reforms, trailblazer updates and key policy updates.

 AELP is a national membership organisation that represents the interests of over 900+ organisations that deliver apprenticeships, employability support and vocational learning.

 Our main purpose is to lobby for government funded skills and employment programmes that increase workforce productivity and improve social mobility.

 We offer a range of benefits to our members including guaranteed up-to-date news and insight, added value services to strengthen your business, and lobbying to ensure your interests are represented effectively.

-Advertise in Sector Connect, AELP's monthly newsletter or why not send an eshot (HTML email) to AELP members?
+Advertise in The Insider, AELP's bi-monthly newsletter or why not send an eshot (HTML email) to AELP members?

 Member Exclusive Meetings